+Lumbar Transforminal Epidural Injections

-Cervical Transforaminal Epidural Injections (Also known as 'Nerve Root Block' and 'Dorsal Root Ganglion Block') 'Brachialgia' is a type of nerve pain commonly causing pain down one or both arms.
-This can sometimes be associated with numbness or tingling.
-It is often caused when a nerve is irritated.
-Symptoms usually improve over the course of a few months.
-Some people may benefit from an epidural injection when other measures have not helped.
-A transformational epidural is an injection around the nerve root as it leaves the spine performed under x-ray guidance.
-The most commonly used drugs injected are corticosteroids with or without local anaesthetic which may help to reduce inflammation and pain around the nerve.
-Benefits Pain relief: Pain relief is variable and can be short-lived.
-Up to 4 in 10 patients report at least reduced arm pain by a half for 4 weeks.
-Some people may experience longer lasting pain relief up to 12 months.
-Risks Common: between 1 in 10 and 1 in 100 people are affected Tenderness and/or bruising: Mild local tenderness and / or bruising at the site of the injection, that usually settles over the first few days Pain: Injection treatments are not always effective and may not help you pain.
+AKA 'Nerve Root Block' and 'Dorsal Root Ganglion Block'

+Current national guidelines recommend considering epidural injections in people with acute or severe Sciatica.
+Sciatica is a type of nerve pain that can commonly cause pain down one or both legs.
+Sciatica sometimes can also cause numbness or tingling down the leg.
+It is often caused when your sciatic nerve is irritated.
+Symptoms usually improve within a few months.

+A transforminal epidural is an injection around the nerve root as it leaves the spine, performed under x-ray guidance.
+The most commonly used drugs injected are corticosteroids with or without local anaesthetic which may help to reduce and inflammation and pain around the nerve.

+Benefits

+Pain Relief: Pain Relief is variable and can be short-lived.
+Some people may get significant and lasting pain relief of up to 4 months following injection.

+Risks

+Common: Between 1 in 10 and 1 in 100 people are affected.

+- Tenderness and/or Bruising.
+Mild local tenderness and / or bruising at the site of the injection.
+This usually settles over the first few days. - Pain.
+Injection treatments are not always effective and may not help your pain.

-Uncommon: Between 1 in 100 and 1 in 1,000 are affected Numbness and/or weakness: The local anaesthetic may rarely spread casing some numbness and/or weakness in your legs and other areas.
-Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours
+Uncommon: Between 1 in 100 and 1 in 1,000 people are affected.

+• Numbness and/or Weakness.
+Rarely the local anaesthetic may spread causing some numbness and/or weakness in your legs and other areas.
+Should this occur, the effect is temporary and will rapidly resolve over minutes rarely hours.

-Rare: Between 1 in 1,000 and 1 in 10,000 people are affected Infection: This is rare.
-You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
-This may require antibiotic treatment.
-Headache: On rare occasions the needle may be placed too far and spinal fluid (CSF) encountered.
-This is called a dural puncture and may lead to headache that requires further treatment.
-If a severe headache does develop following your injection, take some paracetamol, drink plenty of water and lie flat.
-If the headache continues for more than twenty-four hours please contact your GP.
-Allergy: Injected dye, local anaesthetic and/or steroid may rarely cause an allergic reaction Very Rare: Fewer than 1 in 10,000 people are affected Nerve injury: There are important nerves in the spine, but serious nerve injury is very rare (less than 1 in 10,000 cases).
-Injury to nerves that supply muscles to your arm can lead to weakness.
-Great care is taken during the procedure to avoid this very rare complication by placing the needles carefully under x-ray and only treating the nerves when the doctor is confident that they are in the right position Unknown: Serious events have been reported anecdotally but it is not possible to comment on their true incidents Damage to the blood vessels and / or spinal cord: This could lead to blood clots, seizure, stroke, paraplegia or death.
-Potential side effects of corticosteroid:
+Rare: Between 1 in 1,000 and 1 in 10,000

+- Infection.
+This is rare.
+You should seek medical help if there is local warmth or redness over the site of the injection with tenderness and/or you feel hot and unwell.
+This may require antibiotic treatment. - Headache.
+On rare occasions the needle may be placed too far and spinal fluid (CSF) encountered.
+This is called a 'dural puncture' and may lead to a headache that requires further treatment.
+If a severe headache does develop following your injection, take some paracetamol, drink plenty of water, and lie flat.
+If the headache continue for more than 24 hours please contact your GP.

+• Allergy.
+Injected dye, local anaesthetic, and/or steroid may rarely cause an allergic reaction.

+Very Rare: Fewer than 1 in 10,000 people are affected.

+• Nerve Injury.
+There are important nerves in the spine, but serious nerve injury is very rare.
+Injury to nerves that supply muscles to your leg can lead to foot drop for lumbar injections causing you to be unable to lift your foot up.
+Great care is taken during the procedure to avoid this very rare complication by placing the needles carefully under x-ray and only treating the nerves when the doctor is confident that they are in the right position.